donuts qui coule

 • Allows very deep penetration without discomfort

-• Pillow under hips to elevate the pelvis
+• Cushion under the hips to raise the pelvis

 • Legs of the penetrated person on the partner's shoulders